-One of the more important factors in the appraisal system is the labour saving index (LSI).
-A labour saving index is given to each building system and the use of prefabricated reinforcement/cages in cast in-situ components.
-The building systems and the indices will be updated regularly to reflect the changes in technology.
+One of the important factors in the appraisal system is the Labour Saving Index (LSI).
+A Labour Saving Index is given to each building system and the use of prefabricated reinforcement/cages in cast in-situ components.
+The building systems and their corresponding indices will be updated regularly to reflect the changes in technology.

 Projects were identified for each type of building system to undergo studies.
 Site productivity, measured in square metres per manday, relating to each building system was analysed.
-Based on the relative difference in labour productivity, the labour saving index for each building system was derived.
-In certain instances, the labour saving indices could be further lowered to discourage the use of labour intensive elements or components.
+Based on the relative difference in labour productivity, the Labour Saving Index for each building system was derived.
+In certain instances, the Labour Saving Indices could be further lowered to discourage the use of labour intensive elements or components.